• Skip to primary navigation

 • Food and toiletries

-It’s not unusual for child care workers to use their personal phone to contact other staff members or parents.
+It’s not unusual for childcare workers to use their personal phone to contact other staff members, parents, or write and respond to emails etc.

-If you make (or receive) calls for work on your personal phone it’s likely you can claim a portion of your monthly bill as a tax deduction.
-Just go through one of your monthly bills and work out what percentage of your calls are work related.
-You can claim that portion of your bill as a deduction on your return.
+If you make (or receive) calls for work on your personal phone, it’s likely you can claim a portion of your monthly bill as a tax deduction.
+To work out your claim, review a typical monthly bill and calculate the percentage that relates to work, compared to personal use.
+You can then claim that work-related portion of your bill as a deduction on your tax return.

-Julie is a kindergarten supervisor and often uses her personal mobile phone to call staff to cover shifts as well as call suppliers.
+Julie is a kindergarten supervisor and uses her personal phone to call staff to cover shifts and contact suppliers.
 As a result, these costs are tax deductible.
 She chose a monthly phone bill that was an accurate representation of a ‘typical’ month.

-She made 24 calls in total and 12 were work related.
-That equals 50% of Julie’s total phone bill.
-Therefore, as Julie pays $49 per month, she can now claim half of that back on her tax return.
+She made 24 calls in total and 12 were work-related, meaning 50% of her phone use was for work.
+Julie pays $49 per month for her phone bill, so she can now claim half of that back on her tax return.

 • Organising and attending excursions, day trips or events

-• Donations to registered charities (does not apply if you received something in return eg. Raffle tickets)
+• Donations to registered charities provided you did not receive anything in return (e.g. raffle tickets)

 Read more about the top 5 most commonly forgotten tax deductions here.